 - The weight of the grape bunch cannot mean anything other than the sum of the grape berry weights and adding the weight of the grape stem.

-An example of a problematic aggregate by using an aggregate root is GrapeStem
+An example of a problematic aggregate by using an aggregate root is GrapeStem with a GrapeBerry collection.

 - What does the

-on GrapeStem mean? - We could have another method called
+Weighton GrapeStem mean? - We could have another method called

-but this is confusing.
+TotalWeightbut this is confusing.